Minimal Polynomial and Reduced Rank Extrapolation Methods Are Related: Connection with Krylov subspace methods and concluding remarks

 \subsection{Equivalence of redefined MPE and RRE to Krylov subspace methods for linear systems}

-Theorem 2.4 in \cite{Sidi:1988:EVP} concerns the mathematical equivalence of vector extrapolation methods to Krylov subspace methods, when all these methods are defined using the standard inner product $(\cdot\,,\cdot)$ and the standard norm $\|\cdot\|$ induced by $(\cdot\,,\cdot)$: This theorem states specifically that MPE and RRE are equivalent to, respectively, the full orthogonalization method (FOM) of Arnoldi and the method of generalized minimal residuals (GMR) when \begin{itemize}\item MPE and RRE are being applied to the sequence $\{\xx_m\}$ obtained via $\xx_{m+1}=\TT\xx_m+\dd$, $m=0,1,\ldots,$ with some $\xx_0$, and \item FOM and GMR are being applied to $(\II-\TT)\xx=\dd$, starting with the same initial vector $\xx_0$. \end{itemize} As stated in Theorem \ref{th55} below, this theorem holds true also when MPE, RRE, FOM, and GMR are defined using the weighted inner product $\braket{\cdot\,,\cdot}$ and the weighted norm $\sem{\cdot}$ induced by $\braket{\cdot\,,\cdot}$.
+Theorem 2.4 in \cite{Sidi:1988:EVP} concerns the mathematical equivalence of vector extrapolation methods to Krylov subspace methods, when all these methods are defined using the standard Euclidean inner product $(\cdot\,,\cdot)$ and the standard norm $\|\cdot\|$ induced by $(\cdot\,,\cdot)$: This theorem states specifically that MPE and RRE are equivalent to, respectively, the full orthogonalization method (FOM) of Arnoldi and the method of generalized minimal residuals (GMR) when \begin{itemize}\item MPE and RRE are being applied to the sequence $\{\xx_m\}$ obtained via $\xx_{m+1}=\TT\xx_m+\dd$, $m=0,1,\ldots,$ with some $\xx_0$, and \item FOM and GMR are being applied to $(\II-\TT)\xx=\dd$, starting with the same initial vector $\xx_0$. \end{itemize} As stated in Theorem \ref{th55} below, this theorem holds true also when MPE, RRE, FOM, and GMR are defined using the weighted inner product $\braket{\cdot\,,\cdot}$ and the weighted norm $\sem{\cdot}$ induced by $\braket{\cdot\,,\cdot}$.
+In the next paragraph, we state these definitions of FOM and GMR.